firavoyage/blogging/ubuntu.md

 ## `x11`

-- switch from wayland to x11
+- switch from wayland to x11 <!-- might not needed, unless you feel it too conservative on permissions -->

   `/etc/gdm3/custom.conf`